 - 5 Things You Might Need When Building a PC

 At this point, Linus Sebastian is probably the most prolific general tech guy on YouTube.
 His team has spent years building a channel that covers more or less everything having to do with personal computers, and that includes a huge amount of videos dedicated specifically to building them.
-If you search the LinusTechTips channel, you should be able to find a build log for just about any kind of desktop PC.
+If you dig around on the LinusTechTips channel, you should be able to find a build log for just about any kind of desktop PC.

 Linus’ enthusiasm and attitude can sometimes border on the cloying, and there’s a lot of stuff in the channel that’s much more novelty video-fodder than anything else.
 But do some searching on the channel and you’ll find plenty of extremely useful videos for almost any part of the build process, from selecting individual parts all the way to putting finishing touches on your airflow.